one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab04-Configuring-Azure-AD-Connect-with-AD-DS.md

 > **This lab should not be deployed into a production environment.**
 ---

-## Task 1: Connecting to the domain controller
+## 1. Connecting to the domain controller

 1. Sign in to the [Azure Portal](https://portal.azure.com/).